 What is aplasia cutis?

-Lesions that involve only the epidermis (upper layers of skin) are shallow and usually heal over with scarring before the child is born.
-A deeper lesion involving the dermis, subcutaneous tissue, or rarely, the skull may be ulcerated.
+Superficial aplasia cutis involves only the epidermis (upper layers of skin).
+The shallow defects usually heal over before the child is born, leaving a scar.
+Deeper lesions involve the dermis and subcutaneous tissue, and rarely, the skull may be ulcerated.

 Membranous aplasia cutis is the term used when there is an underlying flat, white membrane, which overlies a defect in the skull.
-It can be associated with a neural cranial tube defect (encephalocoele or meningocoele), which can be demonstrated by ultrasound scan showing misplaced brain tissue outside the skull.
+This form of aplasia cutis can be associated with a neural cranial tube defect (encephalocoele or meningocoele), which can be demonstrated by ultrasound scan showing misplaced brain tissue outside the skull.

-How do you get it and who is at risk?
+How do you get aplasia cutis and who is at risk?

 It is not yet fully known why aplasia cutis occurs but the following factors may be involved: